RayBB/tiktok-slackbot/README.md

   </kbd>
 </details>

+## Features
+* Works with short and long TikTok urls
+* Can handle many concurrent requests
+* Unfurls links posted in threads

 ## How it works

 I hoped to use the [unfurl api](https://api.slack.com/docs/message-link-unfurling) to attach the video.
 Unforunately, that's not possible and Slack only shows [previews](https://slack.com/help/articles/204399343-Share-links-and-set-preview-preferences) from whitelisted apps.
 The good news is that Twitter is whitelisted.
 So we can upload a to Twitter and then let Slack unfurl that.